 The Community Chest Board of Governors managed the entire organization with volunteers.
 This continued even after United Appeal began in 1957 with a 27-member volunteer Board of Trustees.
-For a short time Dr. Harold Oyster handled the management of the organization, as a volunteer.
-In 1981 the very successful Pacesetter Campaign began under the leadership of Board President Tom Seddon.
+For an abbreviated time, Dr. Harold Oyster handled the management of the organization, as a volunteer.
+In 1981 the remarkably successful Pacesetter Campaign began under the leadership of Board President Tom Seddon.
 In the “golden years” of campaign growth the goal increased from $253,500 in 1981 to $621,500 in 1990.
 Ten out of those 11 years the goal was exceeded by the caring donors and volunteer campaign team.
 Jay Morris was hired as the first full time paid Executive Director in June 1982.
-Serving until mid 1985.
-Morris was replaced by Jan Archer and she led the transition to the Trustee approved affiliation with the national United Way organization and now became known as United Way of Ashland County in 1990.
+Serving until mid-1985.
+Morris was replaced by Jan Archer, and she led the transition to the Trustee approved affiliation with the national United Way organization and now became known as United Way of Ashland County in 1990.
 Jan stepped down in 1994.
 Chris Vanderzyden led the newly minted United Way of Ashland County from 1994 until 1996.
 In 1996, the directorship changed once again with Kay Conrad replacing Vanderzyden, followed by Jan Broomhall and then the infamous Ev DeVaul in 2006.

-In 1996, under the leadership of Director Kay Conrad, a transition to program agency funding with accountability standards and outcomes became an emphasis of evaluation by the allocations committee.
+In 1996, under the leadership of Director Kay Conrad, a transition to program agency funding with accountability standards and outcomes became an emphasis of evaluation by the Allocation committee.
 Community needs assessments helped vet the best investment of donor contributions.
 Kay is credited with starting the “Day of Caring” in 1987 and it is now called The Kay Conrad Day of Caring in her memory.
 In 2004 Jan Broomall was announced as the new director with the retirement of Kay Conrad.
-Broomall announced her resignation in May of 2006.
-After a lengthy search, Ev DeVaul was tapped as the new executive leader in October, accepting the challenge in the middle of the 2007 campaign drive.
+Jan Broomhall led the organization for a brief period of time and then announced her resignation in May of 2006.
+After a lengthy search, Ev DeVaul was tapped as the new Executive Director in October 2006, accepting the challenge in the middle of the 2007 campaign drive.

-2007-2017 Ev DeVaul He credited with the largest and most successful campaigns in the history of the organization, with 10 campaigns in a row reaching their goal.
-Ev also transitioned the organization into a year round fundraising model and brought a sense of energy to each of the campaigns and to all of the United Way events.
+2007-2017 Ev DeVaul is credited with the largest and most successful campaigns in the history of the organization.
+He also transitioned the organization into a year-round fundraising model and brought a sense of energy to each of the campaigns and to all of the United Way events.
 Wonder Dogs were his specialty and if you were lucky enough to have one it meant that you were helping reach the campaign goal.
 Ev and the Wonder Dogs retired in January of 2017, but he can be found at many of the United Way events.

-Present – Stacy Schiemann was hired in January 2017 and leads the new “Faces of Change” 2018 Campaign.
-Stacy’s expertise in managing nonprofit social service agencies gives her a firsthand understanding of the services the agencies provide and how important they are to the community.
+Present – Stacy Schiemann was hired in January 2017 and leads the organization through the present day.
+Stacy’s background in social work and direct practice along with her expertise in managing nonprofit social service agencies gives her a firsthand understanding of the services the agencies provide and how important they are to the community.

-Today United Way of Ashland County supports 13 partner agencies with 27 programs and 1 affiliate partner
+Today United Way of Ashland County supports 14 partner agencies with 24 programs.